melharfi/Nova/README.md

 Partie 3
 https://www.youtube.com/watch?v=BCrMBdIy9xk

-The content is not to continue developping it (you still can if you want) cause there is a lot of issues and it was my first game coding try.
+I left the project as i said but you still can try if you can continue this project or start from scratch. cause there is a lot of issues and it was my first game coding try in fact, there's no known usage of POO, nor pattern, not reflection ...

-Switching from old way of parsing network request/response not achieved (2 ways of handling network exist, from direct parsing to a reflection)
+I did not finish to convert from old way handling network message by enumerating each packet to a better way by reflection but job not finished, and therefore there is 2 ways still coexist of handling packets.

 A lot of nomination issues, some english words, some frensh lol Need a lot of refactoring.